 Jovito Palparan: The most wanted man in the country

-(Editor's Note: First published in 2013, we are republishing this close to 5 years later. retired Major General Jovito Palparan was found guilty today, September 17, of kidnapping and serious illegal detention by Judge Alexander Tamayo of Malolos Regional Trial Court Branch 15.)
+(Editor's Note: First published in 2013, we are republishing this close to 5 years later. retired Major General Jovito Palparan was found guilty in September 2018, of kidnapping and serious illegal detention by Judge Alexander Tamayo of Malolos Regional Trial Court Branch 15.)

 On December 20, 2011, five years after University of the Philippines students Sherlyn Cadapan and Karen Empeño were abducted from Hagonoy, Bulacan, the Bulacan courts released a warrant for the arrest of retired Maj Gen Jovito Palparan Jr.